Best Online MPH Programs in Georgia (GA)

 Top Online MPH Programs in Georgia

 You want to earn your MPH but maybe you aren’t a fan of moving to campus.
 Whether you’re looking to save money, have family or professional responsibilities that make relocating to campus a challenge, or just prefer to study from home, you might be a good candidate for a Georgia online MPH.
 Studying your MPH online allows you to earn your degree with greater convenience and flexibility.
-The following programs are just a few examples of high-quality fully or partially online MPH programs in Georgia – stay tuned for our full ranking out later this year.

 This is the flagship institution in Georgia’s state university system, and UGA has a wide range of online degree offerings, including their online MPH program.
 This 44-credit degree, accredited by the Southern Association of Colleges and Schools Commission on Colleges, includes traditional lecture courses to be completed online in a cohort model, and a required internship that can take place in your local community, although you will need advance approval.